 DBT helps transform negative mental thoughts and behaviors into an understanding of your own journey.
 The skills learned in DBT sessions truly help to cope with stress and crisis in everyday life.
 They help a person become more productive and positive, but most importantly, show more self-compassion.

 Let Us Help You!

 As we said, one of the best parts of DBT is that it can be useful for anyone.
 This even includes when you feel you are doing well.
 DBT teaches healthy life skills that can be used years into the future.
 If you are interested in DBT, Cristina Panaccione and Associates has two locations in the South Hills and one office in Robinson Township.
-We are currently accepting a limited number of new patients, so check out our videos to learn more about how we can help you learn DBT skills to fight depression and anxiety!
+We are currently accepting a limited number of new patients, so check out our videos to learn more about how we can help you learn DBT skills to overcome everyday challenges!

 Scott Cunningham – LPC

 For the past 20 years, Scott has been providing a safe and supportive environment where people feel comfortable talking about their depression, fears, stresses, and hopes for life.
 Having a collaborative relationship with clients is important to him.
 Scott brings hope and knowledge into his sessions and provides psycho-education to aid in the effectiveness of therapy.
 He works with clients coping with issues such as, but not limited to anxiety, trauma, depression, partner-relational issues & phase of life transitions.
 My experience entails couples, adolescent, family and adult counseling.
 He is certified in Chemical Dependency Counseling, ASIST Suicide Intervention, Crisis Intervention Stress Management, and Comprehensive Crisis Management.
 He has earned his Master’s Degree in Counseling Education from the University of Pittsburgh and a Bachelor’s of Science in Christian Counseling from Fort Wayne Bible College.